liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 That's all it takes to set up workflow for web content.
 Now that workflow is enabled, publishing content works a little bit differently.
-Let's go through the process of publishing details for new class offerings at Nose-ster.
+Let's go through the process of publishing details for new class offerings at the Lunar Resort.
 Return to the home page and click the *Add Web Content* icon on the Web Content Display portlet.
 Call the new content *Course Offerings* and enter some content.
 Notice that the Publish button is now gone.
 In its place is a *Submit for Publication* button.
 Go ahead and click it.

 Next, go to the *Workflow Tasks* in Site Administration and select *My Workflow Tasks*.
 You will see the option to Review Content for Sales Goals.
 It shows